Farage personally endorses two DUP candidates despite TUV alliance

 The two DUP politicians have said it is now clear that the TUV/Reform UK alliance is “non-existent”.

+TUV leader Jim Allister said he was disappointed with the comments from Mr Farage, adding that he had entered into the alliance in good faith.

-Mr Paisley is the DUP candidate in North Antrim, where he will be challenged by TUV leader Jim Allister.
+Mr Paisley is the DUP candidate in North Antrim, where he will be challenged by Mr Allister.

 Mr Wilson is running in the East Antrim constituency, where the TUV candidate is Matthew Warwick.